layer5io/istio-service-mesh-workshop/lab-11/README.md

-## Exercise 11 - Service Isolation Using Mixer
+## lab 11 - Service Isolation Using Mixer

 #### Service Isolation Using Mixer